huntscript/huntscript/README.md

 - We share video tutorials related to many important concepts you should know in programming.
   Visit our YouTube Channel [HuntScript](https://www.youtube.com/channel/UCsrpb6yzAOAjgp5jWqajVOQ).
-- 🌱 We value skills Software Engineering and Independent Research.
+- 🌱 We value skills in Software Engineering and Independent Research.
 - 📫 Contact huntscript54@gmail.com.

 * We define a *script hunter* by someone who is always looking for the right